 Proof.
-We can proceed by mimicking the proof of stability for ordinary persistent Betti numbers functions (cf. [5]).
-This is possible because that proof depends only on properties of PBNFs that are shared by both classical persistent Betti numbers functions and persistent Betti numbers functions of a G-chain complex endowed with a filtering function, once we have proven that the PBNFs are finite (Proposition 3.1).
+We can proceed by mimicking step by step the proof of stability for ordinary persistent Betti number functions (cf. [7]).
+This is possible because that proof depends only on properties of PBNFs that are shared by both classical persistent Betti number functions and persistent Betti number functions of a G-chain complex endowed with a filtering function, once we have proven that the PBNFs are finite (Proposition 3.1).
 It is sufficient to substitute the group Homeo(X) with the group $G \subseteq Homeo(X)$, and the homology groups of each sublevel set $X^{\varphi \preceq u}$ with the homology groups of the G-chain complex $\overline{C} \cap S(X^{\varphi \preceq u})$.
+Since the only difference in the proof consists in the need for showing that G-invariant persistent Betti number functions are finite in order to be allowed to use the matching distance D{match} , we refer the reader interested in the technical details to [7].

-4. An example
+4. Applications